kv-orm/core/README.md

 ## `columnType`

-When defining an Entity in Typescript, you must provide types for the properties.
+When defining an Entity in TypeScript, you must provide types for the properties.
 For example, `firstName` and `lastName` are set as `string`s:

 ```typescript
 import { Column, Entity } from "@kv-orm/core";